 Because of its high water content, ball clay shrinks a lot when it dries.
 This needs to be factored in when making pottery.

 The dried and fired piece will be smaller than it was when it was greenware.
 This is true of all pottery.
 Clay does shrink when it dries.
-However, it is particularly true of clay that contains a higher percentage of ball clay.
+However, this is particularly true of clay that contains a higher percentage of ball clay.

 Shrinkage can be factored in when you are making your pieces.
 However, the fact that it shrinks a lot, means you need to take care when drying your work.
 If one part of your pottery dries faster than another, it will put the drying clay under stress.